Chart Color Schemes

 An assessment of population growth drivers in Bundaberg East reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the Bundaberg East statistical area (Lv2) had an estimated population of around 3,053 as of Nov 2025.
-This reflects an increase of 214 people since the 2021 Census, which reported a population of 2,839 people.
-The change was inferred from the resident population of 2,953 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 53 validated new addresses since the Census date.
-This level of population equates to a density ratio of 675 persons per square kilometer.
-Bundaberg East's 7.5% growth since census positions it within 1.2 percentage points of the SA3 area (8.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 56.99999999999999% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Bundaberg East is around 3,128 as of Feb 2026.
+This reflects an increase of 289 people since the 2021 Census, which reported a population of 2,839 people.
+The change was inferred from AreaSearch's estimated resident population of 2,953 in Jun 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 692 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Bundaberg East's growth rate of 10.2% since the 2021 census exceeded that of Rest of Qld (9.1%) and the SA3 area, making it a growth leader in the region.
+Overseas migration contributed approximately 56.99999999999999% to overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth of national regional areas is projected for Bundaberg East (SA2), with the area expected to grow by 434 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where state projections lack age category splits.
+Future population dynamics anticipate above median growth for national regional areas, with the suburb expected to grow by 434 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 7.3% over the 17 years.

 Frequently Asked Questions - Population